 At least once a week, I get asked about the need to detox from a patient or a friend.
 Some of them read about it or saw it on TV, others were approached by a friend or colleague selling a detoxification product.
 Their concerns are always the same – is it safe?
 Is it effective?

 What is a detox anyways?

 When the word detox flies around it’s sometimes hard to grasp what does that really mean?

-Detox is many ways is like the word exercise – it can mean a casual stroll in the park to one person, and an ultra marathon to another.
+Detox is many ways is like the word ‘exercise’.
+It can mean a casual stroll in the park to one person, and an ultra marathon to another.
 Detox can mean everything from adding nutrients and herbs to support the body in removing toxins, to changing your diet or lifestyle habits.
-Detox means different things to different people.
+The word detox means different things to different people.

 While there is a range of companies and people offering this much heralded health fixer, the question remains can it really help?

 Our bodies are toxic, we live in cities filled with pollution from transportation on the ground and overhead.
 We live near farms that spray their fields with pesticides and use bio-solids as fertilizer.
 We live in home renovations or near construction sites.
 From the air we breathe, to the food and water we ingest, our body’s encounter toxicants on a daily basis.

 There is no doubt in my mind that we all have some exposure to chemicals that are better suited to the outside of our bodies rather than inside.